 Async Batch Processing for High-Volume Logs

 High-volume aviation maintenance records require deterministic processing pipelines that decouple ingestion from validation and normalization.
-Async batch architectures enable MRO engineering teams to process thousands of logbook entries, component tags, and service bulletins without blocking upstream data collection.
+Async batch architectures let MRO engineering teams process thousands of logbook entries, component tags, and service bulletins without blocking upstream data collection.
 This workflow defines the procedural implementation of asynchronous batch processing, emphasizing schema validation, fault-tolerant error handling, and audit-ready logging for FAA/EASA compliance.

 Stage Boundaries & Dependency Mapping

 This pipeline stage operates strictly between raw payload acquisition and downstream traceability commits.
 Upstream, it consumes normalized text streams from Automated Log Ingestion & Parsing Workflows and structured outputs from PDF & Scanned Log OCR Processing.
-Downstream, it hands validated, schema-compliant records to the parts traceability database and compliance audit ledger.
-The stage boundary is enforced by strict idempotent batch commits, explicit sequence tracking, and dead-letter routing for non-conforming payloads.
+Downstream, it hands validated, schema-compliant records to the parts-traceability database and compliance audit ledger.
+The stage boundary is enforced by idempotent batch commits, explicit sequence tracking, and dead-letter routing for non-conforming payloads.
 No state is retained between batches; all context is derived from payload metadata and broker offsets.

 Batch Lifecycle